Russ Harvey Consulting - Computer and Internet Services

 Universal access also increased the potential for hacking and accidental loss of your critical data (most non-corporate users don't retain local backups when using the cloud).
 They're warned about loss of local data but not the loss of cloud-based data.

-Smart devices are smaller, portable and easier to misplace.
+Smart devices are smaller, portable and far easier to misplace.
 When a smart phone is lost or stolen you could lose important personal data (or worse, corporate data).

 California has passed a law requiring all new phones sold in the state to have remote wiping capability that would make them non-functional to remove their attractiveness for theft.
 That still doesn't take into account the reluctance to quickly wipe irreplaceable data.